-Dr David Leppinen is a Lecturer in Applied Mathematics.
+Dr David Leppinen is a Senior Lecturer in Applied Mathematics.

 He has extensive experience applying mathematics to examine Industrial processes.
 His research has been recognized with a Patent for the design of a dissolved air flotation and has been exhibited at the Royal Society’s Summer Science Festival and on the BBC News 24 Science Review.